 Which, naturally, makes honey less caloric and a far better alternative for sweetening things up!
 It is also rather high in antioxidants which can stop and treat a vast number of diseases.

-It’s glycemic index, however, is rather unpredictable as it varies from variety to variety.
+Its Web MD, however, is rather unpredictable as it varies from variety to variety.

 Effects on Insulin and Blood Sugar: Honey versus Sugar